scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

    **C** and **F**: Maximum total read I/O time per task.
    :label:`fig:rms-wait-comp-io`

-A detailed look at the maximum times that the Dask worker processes spent on waiting to be executed (Fig. :ref:`fig:rms-wait-comp-io` A, D), performing the RMSD calculation with data in memory (Fig. :ref:`fig:rms-wait-comp-io` B, E), and reading the trajectory frame data from the file into memory (Fig. :ref:`fig:rms-wait-comp-io` C, F) showed that the computation scaled very well, as did reading time to a lesser degree.
+A detailed look at the maximum times (Fig. :ref:`fig:rms-wait-comp-io`) that the Dask worker processes spent on waiting to be executed, performing the RMSD calculation with data in memory, and reading the trajectory frame data from the file into memory showed that the computation scaled very well (Fig. :ref:`fig:rms-wait-comp-io` B, E); the reading time scaled fairly well but exhibited some variation beyond a single node (24 cores) as seen in Fig. :ref:`fig:rms-wait-comp-io` C, F.
-However, the waiting time either increased for *multiprocessing* or was roughly a constant 1 s for *distributed*.
+However, the waiting time (Fig. :ref:`fig:rms-wait-comp-io` A, D) either increased for *multiprocessing* or was roughly a constant 1 s for *distributed*.
 Beyond 12 cores, the waiting time started approaching the time for read I/O (compute was an order of magnitude less than I/O) and hence parallel speed-up was limited by the wait time.

 The second major component that limited scaling performance was the time to create the :code:`Universe` data structure (Fig. :ref:`fig:rms-pre-con-uni` A, D).